Why I Used to Call Myself a Fat Ass

 Think of someone in your life right now who you care about that is overweight.
 Picture them in your mind right now.
 Do you think they are an unworthy person because of their weight?
 Would you love them more if they lost weight?
 Do you think they are a bad person because they have gained weight?
 HELL NO!
 And why not?

 Because that would be fucking ridiculous, that's why.

 Be kind to yourself.
 Love yourself.
 Forgive yourself.
 Encourage yourself.
 You just might find that if you start doing that, you won't turn to food for comfort as much.
 You'll turn to yourself... and gear up for change... and get stronger...
 AND BE HAPPIER.

 ...And nobody loves me any more because I lost my weight.
 I didn't believe that then but I know that now.
 Your weight is nothing but a number.
 It has no bearing on who you are as a person.

 You are beautiful right now.
 STOP calling yourself names and start loving yourself.

-This pic above was taken last week.
-I am 139 pounds and have been since I hit my goal weight almost 5 years ago.
-I can promise you I am no more worthy or special or lovable than I was when I was 262 pounds.
+I am 135 pounds in the above pic and I can promise you I am no more worthy or special or lovable than I was when I was 262 pounds.

 *The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content in this article is for general information purposes only.
 I am not a doctor, nor am I a dietitian.
 Talk to your physician before making any changes in your diet or exercise regimen.
 The information found in this article is from various sources which include, but are not limited to, the sites listed above.
 I encourage you to do your own research and talk with your physician before making any changes in diet or exercise.
 What has worked for me may not work for you.
 This information in this article or on this website should never replace or serve as medical advice.